-The deadline for nominating titles for the 2020 award is December 31, 2019.
+The postmark deadline for nominating titles for the 2021 Harriet Tubman Prize is December 31, 2020.
 Books must be nominated by publishers and accompanied by the nomination form.
 Books submitted by their authors will not be accepted.

-In addition to the nomination form, please submit the following information and materials:
+In addition to the 2021 HTP Nomination Form, please submit the following information and materials:

 - ten copies of the book or galley copies